 In a significant legislative move, Israeli lawmakers have passed a law that could severely limit the operations of the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), the primary organization providing humanitarian aid in Gaza.
 The law, approved with a vote of 92-10, prohibits UNRWA from conducting any activities or providing services within Israeli territory.

-Implications for Humanitarian Aid
+Implications of Israel’s UNRWA Legislation on Humanitarian Aid

 UNRWA’s Response